ingararntzen/timingdocs/docs/source/dataset.rst

 Dataset maps *keys* to *cues*, like a ``Map``.
-In addition, :ref:`cues <cue>` are also indexed by their positioning on the timeline, allowing efficient search along the timeline.
-For instance, the **lookup** method returns all *cues* within a given :ref:`interval`.
+In addition, :ref:`cues <cue>` are also indexed by their positioning on the timeline (see :ref:`interval`), allowing efficient search along the timeline.
+For instance, the **lookup** method returns all cues within a given lookup interval.

 Dataset is useful for management and visualization of large datasets with timed data, represented as :ref:`cues <cue>`.
 Typical examples of timed data include log data, user comments, sensor measurements, subtitles, images, playlists, transcripts, gps coordinates etc.

-Furthermore, the dataset implementation is carefully designed to support *precisely timed playback* of timed data.
+Furthermore, the dataset is carefully designed to support *precisely timed playback* of timed data.
 This is achieved by connecting one or more :ref:`Sequencers <sequencer>` to the :ref:`dataset`.